Black Point Wildlife Drive

 Florida Everglades

-Snowbirds are the last thing I expect to see at Merritt Island Wildlife Refuge, but the first 3 cars to pass me on the Black Point Wildlife Drive are all from the far north.
+But Titusville, east of Orlando, and at the Merritt Island Wildlife Refuge is the last place I expect to see snowbirds just before before Christmas.
+Yet the first 3 cars to pass me on the Black Point Wildlife Drive are all from the far north.

 One is from Pennsylvania, another from Montana but the most surprising is the SUV from Quebec.
 Obviously it's just arrived because it's changed from blue to off-white, coated with the salt used to melt road ice.

-I didn't realize the 7-mile dirt/paved road through salt marshland is so famous.
+I didn't realize the 7-mile dirt/paved road through salt marshland had beome internationally famous.
 Ironically, many of the birds these northerners are likely to see are from their own part of the world.

 To escape the freezing temperatures, ducks, marsh birds, songbirds and many others fly here from as far away as Alaska, a journey of 6,000 miles .